 - Any spills dissipate into the atmosphere, where photo-dissociation breaks it down without any greenhouse gas effect.

 Hydrofuel Inc is working with UOIT to commercialize their ammonia synthesis technology, including the microwave dissociation of methane into hydrogen and carbon black.
 You may be interested to know that Japan is also working on developing ammonia as a carbon-free fuel.
-Visit the 2015 NH3 Fuel Conference to see what the Japanese are working on.
+Visit the 2016 NH3 Fuel Conference to see what the Japanese have been working on.

 We believe that anhydrous ammonia is the ideal carbon-free fuel that is Bill Gates’ “energy breakthrough”.